cnb0/learning-k8s/k8s.resources/CKA/cka-exam-outline.md

-## Certified Kubernetes Administrator (CKA) 2020
+## Certified k8s Administrator (CKA) 2020

+- Topics include
+        - k8s architecture
+        - Installation
+        - Application lifecycle management (Images,Containers,Pods)
+        - Jobs and CronJobs
+        - Networking
+        - Storage
+        - Security
+        - Scheduling
+        - Logging maintenance
+        - Troubleshooting of k8s components

 ### - A certified K8s administrator can work proficiently to

         - design
         - install
         - configure
-        - manage a Kubernetes production-grade cluster
+        - manage a k8s production-grade cluster

 ###  - We will have an understanding of key concepts such as